tobberacing/ButtonKit/README.md

 }
 ````

-Implementing the `ButtonSelectionDelegate` protocol and set the `selectionDelegate` property on the button.
+Set the `selectionDelegate` property on the button and implement the `ButtonSelectionDelegate` protocol to add a delegate for call-backs.

 ````
 extension ViewController: ButtonSelectionDelegate {